 Born the son of a wealthy government minister, Bahá’u’lláh could trace His family’s ancestry back to the great dynasties of Iran’s imperial past.
 Yet, at the age of 22, Bahá’u’lláh declined the ministerial career opened to Him and chose instead to devote His energies to a range of philanthropies which had, by the early 1840s, earned Him widespread renown as “Father of the Poor”.

-This privileged existence swiftly eroded when Bahá’u’lláh became one of the leading followers of Siyyid Ali Muhammad known by his title the “Báb” which means “Gate” in Arabic.
+This privileged existence swiftly eroded when Bahá’u’lláh became one of the leading followers of Siyyid ‘Alí Muhammad known by his title the “Báb” which means “Gate” in Arabic.
 The Báb, Himself the Founder of an independent divine revelation, announced in May 1844 that His mission was to prepare humanity for the imminent appearance of a new messenger from God, the One promised to all the religions of the world.

 The religion of the Báb was widely accepted throughout Iran but it suffered intense persecution from religious and government forces, who viewed the Báb’s claim as heretical.
 The Báb was executed in 1850; Himself was arrested and thrown into a notorious dungeon in Teheran, where conditions were so bad that few were expected to survive.
 It was here, during His four month imprisonment, that Bahá’u’lláh received a vision of God’s Will that He was to bring humanity a new religious revelation.